 Lake Louise and Moraine Lake, Banff National Park

 For a quintessential, romantic canoeing experience rent a canoe at either Lake Louise or Moraine Lake and enjoy an hour or two surrounded by majestic mountains and glaciers while paddling turquoise coloured lakes.
 The only caveat is the experience is not inexpensive.
-You only have two options – rent from the Fairmont at Lake Louise and Moraine Lake Lodge on Moraine Lake.
+You only have two options – rent from either the Fairmont at Lake Louise or Moraine Lake Lodge on Moraine Lake.
 If you’re not a guest of the properties be prepared to spend upwards of $100 an hour – but splurge because how often are you likely to do this?

 Are there any other places in Alberta you’d recommend paddling?
 I know in Calgary I’m happy to go out after dinner and kayak on the Glenmore Reservoir but I’d be interested in hearing about other lakes or rivers, even if they are in the northern part of the province.